nox-cpp/knowledgetechnologypractical/README.md

 On Windows, system variables may be set through the settings GUI.
 As a general note, on Windows all system variables follow this format `%VAR%`.
 Whenever a command in this manual shows `$VAR` it should be replaced with `%VAR%` on Windows.
 ### RUNNING
-To run the program (on linux) I use the following line (it should all be one command):
+To run the program (on linux) I use the following line (it should all be one command).
+The shell script runSys executes this code.:
 ```bash
   java -DPROLOGDIR="${PROLOGDIR}" -DFLORADIR="$FLORADIR" -classpath "$FLORADIR"/java/flora2java.jar:"${FLORADIR}"/java/interprolog.jar:./build/main/:./src/ src/java/MainController
 ```